-- Development of market economy in Europe until 1914.
-The first and the second industrial revolution - Economic development between the World Wars - The 1929 Great Depression and its consequences - Keynesian Economics; Crisis management and recovery in the USA: the New Deal - Economic systems of the totalitarian regimes between the World Wars - Economic recovery in Europe after the Second World War - The Golden Age of economic growth during the 1950s and 1960s - Development and functioning of the European economic integration.
-Planned economies in Eastern Europe - The 1973 oil crisis and its economic consequences - The end of the cold war.
-New stage of globalization and global inequalities - The 2008-2009 world economic crisis and its implications
+II.
+2. Development of market economy in Europe until 1914.
+The first second industrial revolution - The case of Robert Whitehead Development of market economy in Europe until 1914.
+The first and the second industrial revolution - The case of Robert Whitehead II.
+9. The development of international transportation as the key element to globalization II.
+16. Economic development between the World Wars II.
+23. The 1929 Great Depression and its consequences.

+III.
+2. III.
+2. Keynesian Economics; Economic policy in Britain.
+Crisis management and recovery in the USA: the New Deal III.
+9 Economic systems of the totalitarian regimes between the World Wars III.
+16. First term paper which takes 50% of the final grade III.
+23. We will not have a lesson on this day.
+III.
+30. III.
+30. Economic recovery in Europe after the Second World War.
+The Golden Age of economic growth during the 1950s and 1960s IV.
+6. Development and functioning of the European economic integration.
+Planned economies in Eastern Europe IV.
+13. The 1973 oil crisis and its economic consequences IV.
+27. The end of the cold war.
+New stage of globalization and global inequalities.
+The 2008-2009 world economic crisis and its implications.
+V. 4.
+V. 4.
+Second term paper which takes 50% of the final grade Learning and teaching strategy: The teacher keeps lessons.
+Assessm ent scheme: a midterm and a final test during the semester.
+Formative assessment scheme